In general, we can decompose errors in FEA—Finite Element Analysis—in three main groups:

 - In relation to contact definition, is it with friction or without friction?
 Master-Slave definition?
 (For a deeper understanding of Master-Slave definitions see this topic)

 Small Excursus to Singularities

 Well if you are a newbie in FEA you might assume a singularity is a term derived from a science-fiction movie like Star Trek.

 The image below shows you what a singularity is5:

 A singularity as shown in the picture above is basically the same in your FEA model where the infinite density and gravity are equivalent to an infinite stress at a sharp corner for example.

 Singularities might be confusing because they cause an accuracy problem inside your model which implies a problem of visualization because singularities extend the range of your stresses.
 This means that smaller stresses look like they are negligible.

 But what causes singularities?
 If you look on the internet, you will find tons of causes and explanations.
 But summa summarum we can say that boundary conditions are the major cause.

 Another predestinated problem which implies singularity problems are of course cracks because it can be seen as a 180° re-entrant corner.
 Luckily we do not have to study the crack tip every time but can rather focus on the stress intensity factor and use the J-Integral or look at the energy dissipated during fracture (strain energy release rate).

 Also, pay attention if you apply a force to a single node!
 This will give you infinite stresses!
 In our real world forces are not applied on a single node anyway due to the Saint-Venant’s principle, which tells us that “… the difference between the effects of two different but statically equivalent loads become very small at sufficiently large distances from the load.”
-I also encountered this problem when I modelled a Hertzian contact in ANSYS and applied my force on a single node on the top of my cylinder.
+I also encountered this problem when I modeled a Hertzian contact in ANSYS and applied my force on a single node on the top of my cylinder.
 Took me two days to realize my mistake…